crisipatelis/Mini-project/README.md

 - In step 6, a given multi-fasta file was used to create an E. coli K-12 database as subject sequences.
 It was obtained at /home/aene/Ecoli.fasta.
 This sample data file is available in this repository.
 - SRA fastq's are not included as attachments in this repository due to large file size.
 - An example miniproject.log file output is included in this repository.
+- An example of the script's last file output, transcriptome_data.fpkm, is included in this repository.

 **```import``` Information**